-- Understand what money means to you — Money is often symbolic of emotional issues that may seem unrelated to personal finances such as power, control and love.
+- Understand what money means to you — Money is often symbolic of emotional issues that may seem unrelated to personal finances.
 What does money represent to you?
 How might that increase stress when making financial decisions?
 Asking yourself these questions can help provide some insight into your relationship with money and help you find some solutions.

 - Find healthy ways to manage stress — Consider healthy, stress-reducing activities such as taking a short walk, listening to music or talking things out with friends or family.
 Try to develop different types of healthy stress management behaviors so that when in a financial crisis, there will be strategies available to help reduce stress.
 Keep in mind, unhealthy behaviors develop over the course of time and can be difficult to change.
 Don’t take on too much at once.
 Focus on changing only one behavior at a time.

 - Ask for professional support — Accepting help from friends and family who care and will listen can improve the ability to manage stress.
 Financial planners can also help regain control over a difficult money situation.
 Anyone who finds themselves overwhelmed by financial stress may want to talk with a psychologist who can help address the emotions connected to finances, manage stress and change money behaviors.

 To learn more about mind/body health, visit the American Psychological Association at www.apa.org/helpcenter and follow @APAHelpCenter.
 To find out more about the Ohio Psychological Association visit www.ohpsych.org and follow @ohpsychassn.